FrankPolak/Structural_Bioinformatics/README.md

 <hr>

 ### 1. Comparative Homology Modeling
 The frist step is to create a model by comparing the target sequence to the structure of its homologs.
-The steps for this are as follows and can be executed on the command line, as seen in the script.sh file.\
 1) Blast Search for Homologs (Templates)
 2) Homolog selection\
    *From the Blast results select the homologs with the highest E-value.
 Do not select too many homologs as this will affect the modeller.
 In this example 3 homologs are used.*